Greenhouse gas emissions

 See our GHG Assurance tab for more details.

-Shell and the Carbon Disclosure Project
+Shell and the CDP (formerly the Carbon Disclosure Project)

 Read more about our approach to climate change in our public response to the Carbon Disclosure Project.

 Below we report emissions on an operational control (100% of emissions from companies and joint ventures where we are the operator) and equity basis (equity share of emissions from companies and joint ventures).